PLCnext/BusConductor/README.md

 Once the local bus is running, process data can be exchanged with all local I/O modules using the GDS ports "Arp.Io.AxlC/0.DI4096" (inputs) and "Arp.Io.AxlC/0.DO4096" (outputs).
 Process data from each I/O module will appear in these two arrays in the same order that the modules appear on the local bus.
 The amount of process data for each I/O module can be obtained from the data sheet for that module.

 Note that this app starts all I/O modules using the configuration that is stored in the module.
-Any changes to module-specific configuration (e.g. analog output channel configuration) must be done separately, using (for example) the `PDI_WRITE` function block in the PLCnext Controller library, or the Acyclic Communication RSC service, or the [Startup+](http://www.phoenixcontact.net/product/2700636) configuration tool.
+Any changes to module-specific configuration (e.g. analog output channel configuration) must be done separately, using (for example) the `PDI_WRITE` function block in the PLCnext Controller library, or the Acyclic Communication RSC service.

 ## Quick start

-This app is packaged as a PLCnext Engineer Library, but can be used without PLCnext Engineer.
+This app can be built as a PLCnext Engineer Library, but can be used without PLCnext Engineer.
 This quick-start covers both cases.
-Use of this app without PLCnext Engineer requires advanced knowledge of file-based configuration and operation of PLCnext Control components.
+Use of this app without PLCnext Engineer requires advanced knowledge of [file-based configuration](http://plcnext-infocenter.s3-website.eu-central-1.amazonaws.com/PLCnext_Technology_InfoCenter/PLCnext_Technology_InfoCenter/PLCnext_Runtime/Configuration_files.htm) and operation of PLCnext Control components.

 ### Quick Start using PLCnext Engineer